Random-Devil-with-internet/Evidence_Guide/README.md

 # Evidence Guide
-This github repository is used as a evidnece guide for the term 3 programing assignment
+This github repository is used as a evidnece guide to show my understading of the concepts learned in this second semester eg. html.